Your gut is home to 100 trillion microorganisms or microbes. These gut bacteria – some good, some bad – play a vital role in your health.

 Try to fill at least two-thirds of your plate with plant foods.
 A well-balanced diet that is high in prebiotic foods can have significant health benefits and help keep your gastrointestinal system healthy.

 Limit processed foods

 Processed foods are often low in nutrients and high in added sugar and salt.
-These include fast food, and packaged and instant foods.
-Eating too many of these foods can wreak havoc on your gut bacteria.
+Processed foods include fast food and packaged foods.
+Eating too many of these can wreak havoc on your gut bacteria.

-“People who eat a diet high in processed foods and low in fruits and vegetables have a lower diversity of microorganisms,” Maxson says.
+“People who eat a diet high in processed foods and low in fruits and vegetables have a lower diversity of microorganisms,” Levy says.

 Most scientific studies indicate that both the diversity and the composition or balance of gut bacteria are important.
 Gut bacteria also appear to play a role in weight gain and obesity.

-“Studies show that people who are leaner tend to have a greater variety of microorganisms,” Maxson says.
+“Studies show that people who are leaner tend to have a greater variety of microorganisms,” Levy says.
 And being overweight or obese raises your risk for many types of cancer.
-This includes colon, post-menopausal breast and endometrial cancers.
+This includes colon, postmenopausal breast and endometrial cancers.